 - 5. If a student diagnosed with asthma is going to attend a school camp or excursion, The Patch Primary School parents/carers are required to provide any updated medical information. - 6.
 If a student's asthma condition or treatment requirements change, parent/carers must notify the school and provide an updated Asthma Action Plan. - 7.
-School staff will work with parents/carers to review Asthma Action Plans (and Student Health Support Plans) once a year, at the beginning of the school year.
+School staff will work with parents/carers to review Asthma Action Plans (and Student Health Support Plans) once a year, during Term 1 or Term 2.